weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 # ESP32-ArtnetWifi-SDreadwrite-clock
 With this project it´s possible to drive Ws2812 Leds with Artnet over Wifi (with Jinx! or Glediator) and it´s also possible to switch to the SD-card version where animations can be recorded from Artnet and than be played back.
 Although a Matrix-clock can be switched on and off over the animations.

 I am a passionate technician and like to build and create works of art.
-With the grate help of Yves Bazin i got this cool work of art real.
+With the great help of Yves Bazin i got this cool work of art real.
 For this project you will need the latest artnet library from Yves Bazin which you can find here: https://github.com/hpwit/artnet

 Here you are the mounted matrixsreen on the wall.